Xero API Limits

-In addition to the daily limit, each OAuth access token can be used up to 60 times for each 60 second period.
+In addition to the daily limit, each OAuth access token can be used up to 60 times in any 60 second period.
 This rate limit is based on a rolling 60 second window, if the access token has been used more than 60 times in the past 60 seconds you will have exceeded the rate limit.
 If this rate limit is exceeded, the API will return HTTP 503 (Service Unavailable) with the message

 oauth_problem=rate limit exceeded in the http response body.
 It is advisable to make no more than one request per second to avoid this.

 Request Size Limit